munificent/craftinginterpreters/book/resolving-and-binding.md

 ^code visit-while-stmt

-Like if statements, for while, we resolve the condition and alway resolve the body exactly once.
+As in if statements, with a while statement, we resolve its condition and resolve the body exactly once.
 That covers all the statements.
+Onto expressions.

 ^code visit-binary-expr